 Gratitude Influences Sleep Through Pre-Sleep Cognitions

 A University of Manchester study involving over 400 participants — 40% of whom had clinically identified sleep difficulties — found that gratitude significantly improved sleep quality.
 The mechanism was specific: gratitude changed the content of pre-sleep thought patterns.
-People who practised gratitude were less likely to engage in the mental rehearsal of tomorrow's stressors that characterises the pre-sleep rumination responsible for most sleep-onset insomnia.
+People who practised gratitude were less likely to engage in the mental rehearsal of tomorrow's stressors that characterises pre-sleep rumination.
 They thought more positive, less threatening thoughts in the hour before sleep — and fell asleep faster, stayed asleep longer, and woke feeling more rested.

 The Appreciative Heart: Gratitude, Cortisol, and Cardiac Function